PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 tencoder owners remain unchanged.
 The focused gate passes `356 passed in 18.37s`, the 107-file branch-changed suite passes `1669 passed in 32.16s`, and targeted static validation passes.

+The late Conv1D tencoder residual-gate owner is now characterized as a fixed one-key direct result.
+Its GraphIndex/LayoutState wrapper has one raw call, and the owner prunes unused tensors even on its zero preflight path.
+Strict retention selects `_late_conv1d_tencoder_stats` without changing the retained InstanceNorm predecessor or BatchMatMul successor.
+The focused gate passes `313 passed, 1 xfailed in 18.16s`, the 108-file branch-changed suite passes `1671 passed, 1 xfailed in 31.66s`, and targeted static validation passes.